 Burdock root is well known for its cleansing properties and has long been used in holistic medicine.
 A nutritional powerhouse, burdock root is packed with antioxidants, removes toxins from blood, has been used to treat skin conditions such as eczema and acne, and has been shown to inhibit cancer cell growth.
 Burdock root has a sweet and almost smoky, earthy flavor.

-Both lotus and burdock roots have a tendency to brown, so I cover them with cold water to prevent oxidization.
+Both lotus and burdock roots have a tendency to brown, so I cover them with cold water and a little vinegar to prevent oxidization.
 Have the bowl of water ready before you start cutting because you will be shocked at how fast these veggies oxidize.

 Now that all of the veggie prep is done, it’s time to move on to the chicken.
 I use thighs here.
 Their higher fat content adds a richer flavor, and they stay wonderfully moist in the braise.
 I cut them into rather large chunks because they fall apart a little as they cook down.

 Konnyaku is a jellied yam cake.
 It’s a traditional Japanese ingredient that’s used in many stews, soups, and hot pots.
 Made from powdered konjac root (also called Devil’s Tongue Yam), konnyaku has a firm, chewy, gelatin like texture.
 Additionally, it’s a no calorie food that’s high in a fiber called glucomannan, which helps with weight loss.
 Like tofu, it doesn’t have a lot of flavor on its own, but soaks up the flavors it is cooked in.
 Konnyaku has frequently been used as a meat alternative in traditional vegetarian cooking, or to add another interesting texture and flavor to a dish with meat like I do here.